2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 Full Fine & Studio Arts at Cleveland Institute of Art Report

 Eastern Michigan University did quite well in this year’s ranking of the most popular places for fine and studio arts students to get a bachelor’s degree.
 It came in at #22 on the list.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.

 Women make up 71% of the Fine Arts majors at the school.